KasperskyLab/klara/install/README.md

 virus_collection                = "/var/projects/klara/repository"
 virus_collection_control_file   = "repository_control.txt"
 ```
-Once the settings are set, you can check Worker is working by running these commands
+Once the settings are set, you can check Worker is working by running the following commands:
 ```
 sudo su projects
 # We want to enable the virtualenv